cdl-geneseo/geneseo-dictionary/R/RJ-brunch.md

 # RJ brunch

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : RJ brunch

 Created by  Unknown User (cam37) on Nov 20, 2012

 (n.) brunch served at Red Jacket Dining Hall on Saturdays and Sundays.
 Also &quot;RJ breakfast&quot;. &quot;I'm going to get RJ brunch.&quot; Montelli, N-R, 2012.